Margarete Bause: Political career

 Bause became a member of the Green party in 1986 and was one of their state chairs in Bavaria from 1991 to 1993 and 1998 to 2003.

 From 1986 until 1990 and from 2003 until 2017, Bause served as a member of the Landtag of Bavaria.
 In that capacity, she was her parliamentary group's co-chair.
 From 2004 until 2007, she was also part of the parliamentary inquiry into Monika Hohlmeier over allegations Hohlmeier – during her time as member of the state government – allowed party votes to be falsified and got jobs for friends.

 Bause became a member of the German Bundestag in the 2017 elections, representing Munich.
 In parliament, she served on the Committee on Human Rights and Humanitarian Aid.
 She was also her parliamentary group's spokesperson on human rights.
 In addition to her committee assignments, she was a member of the German-Chinese Parliamentary Friendship Group and the German-Belarusian Parliamentary Friendship Group.
 From 2020, Bause served as co-chair of the Inter-Parliamentary Alliance on China (IPAC).

-For the 2021 German federal election, Bause lost she lost the internal election for direct candidacy to Vaniessa Rashid in a contest vote for the Munich East constituency.
+For the 2021 German federal election, Bause lost the internal election for direct candidacy to Vaniessa Rashid in a contest vote for the Munich East constituency.
 Her place of 22 on the state list was not enough for her to return to the Bundestag.